 M402 Marketing Systems (3 cr.)
 P: M301, M303 or concurrent (or consent of instructor).
 Analysis of marketing systems.
 Focuses on institutional structure, relationships, and functions.
 Marketing channels analyzed in terms of development and as organized behavior systems.
 Comparative and international marketing.
 The social role of marketing.
 Note: prerequisites for non-business students are A202 and M300.

 M405 Buyer Behavior (3 cr.)
 P: M303 (or consent of instructor).
 Buyer behavior relevant to marketing decisions.
 Logic of marketing segmentation, recognizing customer heterogeneity.
-Buyer behavior analyzed in terms of decision-making process and models of individual and aggregate behavior.
+Buyer behavior.
 Specific attention given to consumer behavior in retail markets and to procurement behavior in industrial markets.
 Note: prerequisites for non-business students are M300 and Psy.
 P101.